-We know that older people are more likely than other groups of people to become lonely and isolated from their family, friends and their local community, especially when they can no longer drive, when they are not able to walk very far, or when a close relative or friend dies.
-We also know that more and more older people are living on their own.
-According to Age UK, there are over 2 million people in England over the age of 75 who are living alone so by running our OPAL clubs we are doing something practical to help older people overcome their loneliness and thereby enjoy a better quality of life, both mentally and physically.
+According to Age UK, there are over 2 million people in England over the age of 75 who are living alone so by running our OPAL clubs we are doing something practical to help older people in rural west Cheshire beat social isolation and enjoy a better quality of life, both mentally and physically.

-At our OPAL Clubs, older people who cannot get out and about without the support of others meet up for the main part of a day each week to enjoy the companionship of others, a freshly cooked mid-day meal as well as a range of activities, plus of course lots of fun and laughter.
-Transport is provided if required to enable people to get to the club, and this and the cost of the meal is covered by the weekly fee of £12.
+At our OPAL Clubs, older people who cannot get out and about without the support of others, meet up for the main part of a day each week to enjoy the companionship of others and a freshly cooked mid-day meal, as well as a range of activities with lots of fun and laughter.
+Transport is provided if required, and this and the cost of the meal is covered by the weekly fee of £12.

 We run OPAL Clubs in: